1a7r0ch3/parallel-cut-pursuit/README.md

 When the loss is quadratic, the resulting problem is sometimes coined “minimal partition problem”.

-An example with the smoothed Kullback–Leibler is provided with [GNU Octave or Matlab](#gnu-octave-or-matlab) and [Python](#python) interfaces, on a task of _spatial regularization of semantic classification of a 3D point cloud_.
+An example with the smoothed Kullback–Leibler is provided with [GNU Octave or Matlab](#gnu-octave-or-matlab) interface, on a task of _spatial regularization of semantic classification of a 3D point cloud_.

 ### Directory tree
     .